woodyhayday/project-pages/readme.txt

 8. User Feedback from Product Hunt

 == Changelog ==

+= 2.0.5 - 06/12/2024 =
+* Added: A further check and notice if user is on a non-block-ready theme, regarding templates

 = 2.0.4 - 07/10/2024 =
 * Fixed bug with missing block build directory